aeonSolutions/aeonSolutions.github.io/README.md

 <br>

-This folder contains the Web pages with all my open innovation projects.
+This folder contains the web pages for all my open innovation projects.
 Each project is available with a [creative commons share alike non-commercial license](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) .
-If you like it and use it on your own hardware designs please support this project, [click here](https://github.com/sponsors/aeonSolutions) to learn how. <br> Thank you 🙏.
+If you like it and use it on your own projects please support this project, [click here](https://github.com/sponsors/aeonSolutions) to learn how.
+Starts with only $1 / 1€.<br> Thank you 🙏.

 ### Support all these open hardware projects and become a GitHub sponsor
 Liked any of my PCB KiCad Designs?
 Help and Support my open work to all by becoming a GitHub sponsor.